datatrail-jhu/05_R/manuscript/09_help_in_R.md

 ### Getting Help in R quiz

+{choose-answers: 4}
 ?
 When you get stuck in R, what's the first thing you should do?

-a) Create a reprex
-B) Search for an existing answer on the Internet
+C) Search for an existing answer on the Internet
+o) Create a reprex
-c) Ask a question on Stack Overflow
+o) Ask a question on Stack Overflow
-d) Ask a question on the RStudio Community
+o) Ask a question on the RStudio Community
+o) Turn and ask the person next to you who's working
+o) Tweet at a person who may know the answer

+{choose-answers: 4}
 ?
 When answering a question on Stack Overflow, what should you avoid?

-A) being a jerk
+C) being a jerk
+C) being rude
+C) being condescending
-b) being kind
+o) being kind
-c) being helpful
+o) being helpful
-d) putting yourself in the questioners shoes
+o) putting yourself in the questioners shoes
-e) being considerate
+o) being considerate

+{choose-answers: 4}
 ?
 What is a reprex?

-a) the code from your complicated script copy and pasted onto Stack Overflow
-b) a way to pattern match used across programming languages
 C) the simplest piece of example code possible that reproduces an issue you're having
+o) the code from your complicated script copy and pasted directly onto Stack Overflow
+o) a way to pattern match used across programming languages
-d) the code from your complicated script copy and pushed to GitHub
+o) the code from your complicated script copy and pushed to GitHub
+o) where you store all your files for a project on GitHub
+o) a way to create reproducible reports using code chunks and Markdown

+{choose-answers: 4}
+?
+What are the payoffs for taking the time to create a reprex?

+C) You answer your own question and/or you show in a simple example what your issue is, allowing others to help.
+o) StackOverflow & R Community are then required to answer your question and provide you help.
+o) RStudio will automatically be able to fix your issue and tell you where you went wrong
+o) You'll be an expert coder and will never make a mistake again in the future.
+o) By creating a lengthy and confusing reprex, you'll learn a lot about how to code in R.

 {/quiz}